anergictcell/pyhpo/README.rst

 Contributing
 ============

 Yes, please do so.
-I would appreciate any help, suggestions for improvement or other feedback.
+We appreciate any help, suggestions for improvement or other feedback.
 Just create a pull-request or open an issue.

 License
 =======